-- to use your position to obtain benefits or privileges for yourself or for others; - to present false declarations or documents or omit necessary information in order to apply for and/or use grants, loans, assisted loans or other funds of the same type made available by the State, the Public Administration, other public bodies or the European Union or other international public bodies; - to pay and/or propose and/or ask third parties to propose the payment and/or giving of money or other benefits to a Public Official or a Public Administration or other public officials of the European Union or other international public bodies; - to offer gifts or free services, beyond those deemed normal practice; in particular, it is forbidden to offer, directly or indirectly, representatives of the Public Administration or their family members any form of gift, present or free services that might appear in any way connected with their business relations with IRCA, in order to influence the independence of their judgement or induce them to provide advantages of any kind to the Company.
-Even in countries where offering gifts or presents is a normal sign of courtesy, these gifts must be appropriate and not in violation of the law; they must never be interpreted as a request for return favours.
-In the event of doubt, Recipients must inform the Company promptly, which will submit the report to the Supervisory Body in appropriate cases.
+- to use your position to obtain benefits or privileges for yourself or for others; - to present false declarations or documents or omit necessary information in order to apply for and/or use grants, loans, assisted loans or other funds of the same type made available by the State, the Public Administration, other public bodies or the European Union or other international public bodies; - to pay and/or propose and/or ask third parties to propose the payment and/or giving of money or other benefits to a Public Official or a Public Administration or other public officials of the European Union or other international public bodies; - it is forbidden to offer, directly or indirectly, representatives of the Public Administration or their family members any form of gift, present or free services that might appear in any way connected with their business relations with IRCA, in order to influence the independence of their judgement or induce them to provide advantages of any kind to the Company.
+Even in countries where offering gifts or presents is a normal sign of courtesy, these gifts must be of a nature and value not disproportionate to the circumstances and not in violation of the law; they must never be interpreted as a request for return favours.
+In case of doubt, the Recipient who becomes aware of the alleged violation of this rule must promptly inform the Company which, in appropriate cases, will submit the report to the Supervisory Body.
 The offer of gifts must always be documented in a suitable manner, so that the SB can make checks.
-Political and charitable donations and payments must not exceed the legal limits and must be authorised in advance by the Board of Directors or the designated corporate functions; - to pay and/or propose and/or ask third parties to propose the payment and/or giving of money or other benefits to a Public Official if IRCA is a party in court proceedings; - to act fraudulently in order to induce error or inflict a loss on the State (or another Public Body or the European Union or an international public body) in order to obtain an unjust profit; - to promise and/or pay amounts, promise and/or give goods in kind and/or other benefits and/or advantages in relations with the Representatives of political parties and/or lobby associations, in order to promote or facilitate the interests of IRCA, not even as a consequence of illegal pressure; - to evade the above prohibitions by recourse to various forms of help and/or contributions, disguised as sponsorship, appointments, consultancy or advertising, that have the same objectives as those forbidden above; - to remove, alter and/or manipulate data and information on IT or telematic systems in order to obtain an unjust profit and cause losses for third parties.
+Political and charitable donations and payments must not exceed the legal limits and must be authorised in advance by the Board of Directors or the designated corporate functions; - to pay and/or propose and/or ask third parties to propose the payment and/or giving of money or other benefits to a Public Official if IRCA is a party in court proceedings; - to act fraudulently in order to induce error or inflict a loss on the State (or another Public Body or the European Union or an international public body) in order to obtain an unjust profit;

+- to promise and/or pay amounts, promise and/or give goods in kind and/or other benefits and/or advantages in relations with the Representatives of political parties and/or lobby associations, in order to promote or facilitate the interests of IRCA, not even as a consequence of illegal pressure; - to evade the above prohibitions by recourse to various forms of help and/or contributions, disguised as sponsorship, appointments, consultancy or advertising, that have the same objectives as those forbidden above; - to remove, alter and/or manipulate data and information on IT or telematic systems in order to obtain an unjust profit and cause losses for third parties.

-Recipients of the Model are also required to comply with and apply all the instructions contained in the following documents adopted by IRCA, which are an integral part of this Model:
+Recipients of the Model are also required to comply with and to apply all the provisions contained in the payment and invoicing management procedure adopted by IRCA, which forms an integral part of this Model.